 Jack grasped Rebecca’s shoulder and stared intently into her eyes.

-“But with this game we could become gods much quicker.
-We will carve our way to the top, unlock the magics that lay within.
+“But with this game, we could become gods much quicker.
+We will carve our way to the top and unlock the magic that lies within.
 Then start again, so we may become the mystic gods of this floating castle.”

 “Divine is what we shall become.”
 Jack interrupted.
 “We shall rain down on the scrubs who dare oppose us, topping the leader boards we shall inspire fear and respect.”